dask/dask-ml/docs/source/hyper-parameter-search.rst

 estimator will need to be able to train on each cross-validation split of the data.

-If your data is large and the underlying estimator implements ``partial_fit``, you can use one of Dask-ML's *incremental* hyperparameter optimizers.
+If your data is large and the underlying estimator implements ``partial_fit``, you can use one of Dask-ML's :ref:`*incremental* hyperparameter optimizers <incremental-hyperparameter-optimization>`.

 Drop-In Replacements for Scikit-Learn
 -------------------------------------